shaunzzhou/markdown2pdf-mcp/README.md

 # Markdown2PDF MCP Server (markdown2pdf-mcp)

 An MCP server for converting Markdown documents to PDF files.
 This server provides a simple and efficient way to generate PDFs from Markdown content with support for syntax highlighting and custom styling.
+Also allows for watermarking on page 1.

 Inspired by Alan Shaw's [markdown-pdf](https://github.com/alanshaw/markdown-pdf).

 ## Features